-Appendix A documents the assumptions and equations used in calculating the envelope component U_o -factors for the REScheckTM compliance software, prescriptive packages, and trade-off worksheet (DOE 1995d, 1995c, and 1995b) for the 1992, 1993, and 1995 editions of the Model Energy Code (MEC) (CABO 1992, 1993, and 1995) and the 1998, 2000, and 2003 editions of the International Energy Conservation Code (IECC) (ICC 1998, 1999, and 2003).
+Appendix A documents the assumptions and equations used in calculating the envelope component U_0 -factors for the REScheckTM compliance software, prescriptive packages, and trade-off worksheet (DOE 1995d, 1995c, and 1995b) for the 1992, 1993, and 1995 editions of the Model Energy Code (MEC) (CABO 1992, 1993, and 1995) and the 1998, 2000, and 2003 editions of the International Energy Conservation Code (IECC) (ICC 1998, 1999, and 2003).
+For changes relevant to the 2006 IECC, 2007 IECC, and 2009 IECC, view the separate appendices in this document.
 Envelope components consist of ceilings, above-grade walls, floors over unheated spaces, basement and crawl space walls, and slab-on-grade foundations.

-The code^(a) generally presents envelope component requirements in U_o -factors.
+The code1 generally presents envelope component requirements in U_o -factors.
 The U_o -factor is a measure of the rate of conductive heat transfer per unit area of any material(s).
 For simplicity, the prescriptive package requirements are given in terms of R-values of insulating materials.
 The REScheck software allows the user to specify most components in terms of R-values.
 The trade-off worksheet includes tables that allow the user to quickly ascertain an envelope component U_o -factor based on a building description and the R-value of the insulating materials.
 Specifying inputs and requirements in terms of R-values correspond to the products purchased by builders and inspected by code officials.